ravialdy/ravialdy.github.io/_posts/2023-10-31-paper-review-HLS.md

     Figure 3.
 Example of "mode blur" problem that exists in the previous SOTA model (Image source: Cui et al, 2021 [2]).
 </div>

-If you wonder why the "mode blur" problem can be very important, consider the above figure example taken from the previous SOTA model as observed by D. Choi & K. Min [1].
+If you still wonder why the "mode blur" problem can be very important, consider the above figure example taken from the previous SOTA model as observed by D. Choi & K. Min [1].
 Before analyzing that figure in more detail, assume that the green bounding box represents the Autonomous Vehicle (AV), the light blue bounding boxes represent surrounding vehicles, and the trajectories (path predictions) of the surrounding vehicles are shown using the solid lines with light blue dots.

 <div class="row mt-4 justify-content-center">
     <div class="col-12 col-md-8 mx-auto mt-4">